Subsidies for low-income families per year. Social support for low-income families

 Orphans

-Pregnant women from incomplete families
+Pregnant women from single-parent families

-Families that have lost a breadwinner
+Families who have lost their breadwinner

 Non-working disabled people